THE HARRY FRANK GUGGENHEIM FOUNDATION

 ROSALIND SHAW (Sociology and Anthropology, Tufts University).
 Demobilizing memory: Truth, reconciliation, and the unmaking of war in Sierra Leone.
 2004.

-NEAL SIMON (Biology, Leigh University).
-Soy, the brain and aggression: Celluar and molecular mechanisms.
+NEAL SIMON (Biology, Lehigh University).
+Soy, the brain and aggression: Cellular and molecular mechanisms.
 2005.

 SVETLANA STEPHENSON and SIMONS HALLSWORTH (International Comparative Sociology, London Metropolitan University).
 Violent street groups and organized crime in Russia.
 2005.

 NIKOLAUS WACHSMANN (History, University of Cambridge).
 Hitler's prisons: Prisons and penal policy in Germany, 1900-1945.
 2002.